CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

 ## Gathering list of tickers
 ### StockData.py/Tickers(StockData)

-To gather stock tickers efficiently, there is class StockData with an associated method Tickers().
-An example of its use appears as such:
+To gather stock tickers efficiently, there is class a StockData with an associated sublcass Tickers().
+An example of its instantiation appears as such:
 ```
 penny_stock_tickers = StockData.Tickers(polygon_key=polygon_key,
                     finnhub_key=finnhub_key,